 Noise emission to the environment according to the European Community's Directive.
-The machine's emission is specified in the Technical data chapter
+The machine's emission is specified in chapter Technical data and on label.

 WARNING!
 Kickback may occur when the nose or tip of the guide bar touches an object, and cause a lightning fast reverse reaction, kicking the guide bar up and towards the operator.
 May cause serious personal injury.